abergs/ideasofanders/_posts/2015-11-04-style-your-styles.md

 # Show a styletag in the body

 Before diving deeper into contenteditable, there is another weird thing you can do in css.
 You can render your `<style>` tag as a normal element.
 Let me back up.
 Normally a style tag is located in the `<head>` with `display:none`.
-Although not recommended, there is nothing stopping you from changig this to something whackier:
+Although not recommended, there is nothing stopping you from changing this to something whackier:

     <body>
         <style class="hipster-style">